Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 However, dealing with insurance companies can be a hassle.
 You may spend hours on the phone trying to settle your claim.
 We can help you with this process and handle all the paperwork.
 With quicker claim settlement, we can start on your roof replacement sooner.

 Another roof financing option is a personal loan.
-Although the rate will be less than a credit card, lenders may deny you if you have bad credit.
 Personal loans are unsecured and qualifying depends upon your credit score.
 When you need a roofing loan, there is no time to work on improving your credit score.

 You could consider taking out a home equity line of credit.
 In a home equity loan, a lender uses your house as collateral.
 However, should you lose your job and fail to make payments, you could lose your home.
 One requirement for this type of loan is that you have equity in your home.
 Equity is the difference between the market value of your house and the balance you owe on your mortgage.
 Without enough equity, you can’t use this option.

 The last type of loan option is a home improvement loan financed by your roofing company.
-At Xterior, we offer very affordable unsecured, no lien, no prepayment penalty financing with a monthly payment you can afford.
+At Xterior, we offer qualified homeowners very affordable unsecured, no lien, no prepayment penalty financing with a monthly payment you can afford.
 This means should you fall on hard times you won’t lose your house.
-Our financing options include 0% interest rate for a loan term of 48 months as well as 0% down payment.
+Our financing options include 0% interest rate for a loan term of 48 months as well as 0% down payment for qualified buyers.
 We can also offer you low monthly payments.
-Plus, we have roof replacement financing no matter what your credit history.
+Our financing team works hard to find you the best financing terms to fit your budget.
 And our pre-approval process is fast and easy so you can begin your roof project quickly.
 Additionally, we offer discounts to military families, teachers, seniors and first responders.

 Asphalt shingles are the most popular roofing material in the United States.
 Shingles are an affordable, cost-effective way to protect your home.
 With a variety of colors, textures, and styles, asphalt shingles can beautify any architectural style home.